What is a compressed workweek?

 -

 Challenges in maintaining momentum over a longer workday - Keeping up the pace and energy for an extended period can be taxing.
 Even with the lure of a shorter workweek, sustaining momentum throughout longer days can be a challenge.
+Ensuring everyone is on the same page can help maintain productivity and support during these transitions.

 How to decide if a compressed workweek is right for your business?